kvedala/function_timer/README.md

 execution times in a program.
 The wrapper enables direct use in C and C++ programs.

 ## Compile
 The module is provided with a cmake build system.
-To compile, run:
+The compile sequence is:
 ```sh
 mkdir build
 cd build